pvmoore/Blockie/readme.md

 - Currently no secondary shadow rays are used

 ## Version History

+##### 0.0.31
+- Remove OpenGL renderer

+##### 0.0.30
+- Add Model3b which is described in blockie.generate.model.model3b.md
+- Add 'useful_functions.comp' code to the project as these functions would not have been visible to anyone other than myself

 ##### 0.0.29
  - Write skybox pixels within the shade shader when a ray misses all scenery instead of as a separate renderer